SublimeLinter/SublimeLinter-golint/README.md

 SublimeLinter-contrib-golint
 ================================

 This linter plugin for [SublimeLinter][docs] provides an interface to [golint](https://github.com/golang/lint).
-It will be used with files that have the “__syntax__” syntax.
+It will be used with files that have the “Go” syntax.

 Golint is a tool for improving go code.
 It is _not_ for catching errors!
-It is probably best to use this linter in combination with the [go vet linter](https://github.com/SirReal/SublimeLinter-contrib-vet).
+It is probably best to use this linter in combination with another error catching linter, such as [gotype](https://github.com/SirReal/SublimeLinter-contrib-gotype).

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].